Matthew Roller

 Professor Roller has been a faculty member at Johns Hopkins University since 1994.
 His service to the institution includes chairing the Classics Department for seven years and the Anthropology Department for one year.
 Also, from 2012 to 2014 he led the Krieger School of Arts and Sciences’ decennial accreditation effort, and from 2015 to 2020 he served as Vice Dean for Graduate Education and Centers & Programs in the Krieger School of Arts and Sciences.

-At the undergraduate level, Professor Roller regularly teaches advanced Latin reading courses, capstone courses for junior and senior classics majors, and also offers general courses to broader audiences on Roman history and civilization, including, “The Roman Republic: History, Culture, and Afterlife,” and “The Roman Empire.”
-In 2003 he collaborated with colleagues from three other departments to create the team-taught, interdisciplinary “Great Books at Hopkins” course, which continues to be offered each fall to incoming freshmen.
+At the undergraduate level, Professor Roller teaches Latin courses from beginning to advanced, capstone courses for majors, freshman seminars, and also general courses on Roman history and civilization aimed at broader audiences of undergraduate students, including “The Roman Republic: History, Culture, and Afterlife,” and “The Roman Empire.”
+He has also collaborated with colleagues from other departments to offer team-taught courses on broader humanistic topics.

 “Precept(or) and example in Seneca.”
 In G. Williams and K. Volk, eds., Roman Reflections: Studies in Latin Philosophy (Oxford: Oxford University Press, 2015), 129-56.